SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 	<img src="{{"/assets/images/20171124/SchemaCompareOptions.png" | relative_url }}" alt="Schema Compare Options"/>
 </p>
 <p>
-	In my case I had a faulty existing Countr column that did not match a newly created Country column.
-To get schema compare to update my database I had to created a data migration pre-upgrade script as shown below.
+	In my case, I had a faulty existing Countr column that did not match a newly created Country column.
+To get Schema Compare to update the database I had to create a data migration pre-upgrade script as shown below.
 </p>
 {% highlight sql %}
 IF EXISTS(SELECT 1 FROM sys.columns WHERE Name = N'Countr' AND Object_ID = Object_ID(N'dbo.Customer'))